-The owner, co-owner, or lessee of a vehicle you sometimes drive has allowed us to install a data collection system in their vehicle as part of a study.
+The owner or co-owner of a vehicle you sometimes drive has allowed us to install a data collection system in their vehicle as part of their participation in a study.
 Data will be collected whenever the vehicle is driven, and some of this data may identify you as the driver.
 Data that could identify you includes face video and location information (such as your home, work, and school locations).
 We are inviting you to participate in the study as well and to allow us to use your identifying information for research purposes.
 There are three options with regard to participation: